zaralrubaie/NLP-on-Research-Articles/README.md

 # Multi-label Classification of Academic Papers
 This project uses machine learning (Logistic Regression with OneVsRestClassifier) to classify academic papers into multiple categories based on their titles and abstracts.

-## Problem:
+## Problem
-Given a dataset of academic papers with `TITLE` and `ABSTRACT`, the goal is to predict the presence of one or more of the following labels:
+Given a dataset of academic papers with TITLE and ABSTRACT, the goal is to predict one or more of the following categories:
 - Computer Science
 - Physics
 - Mathematics
 - Statistics
 - Quantitative Biology
 - Quantitative Finance

-This is a **multi-label classification** problem.

 ## Dataset:
 The dataset contains:
 - `TITLE`: Title of the paper